-A routine sample In October was positive for Total Coliform.
+A routine sample In September was positive for Total Coliform.
 Repeat samples were taken with positive samples near the location.
-Public works department isolated the testing area and derived the cause of the positive samples.
+During the past year, we were required to conduct a level 1 coliform investigation.
+A level 1 coliform investigation was completed.
+The Public works department isolated the testing area and derived the cause of the positive samples.
 The distribution system was cleared of all positive samples through a directional flushing program.
-Tests were taken to prove this approach was effective.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+We found coliforms indicating the need to look for potential problems in water treatment or distribution.
+When this occurs, we are required to conduct investigations(s) to identify problems and to correct any problems that were found during these investigations.
+Tests were taken to prove our approach and investigation was effective.
 These tests did not deviate from state parameters, but must be noted in the above section.
-Coliforms are bacteria which are naturally present in the environment and are used as an indicator that other, potentially-harmful bacteria may be present.